SystemsGenetics/GEMmaker/docs/nextflow_config.rst

 ============

 publish mode for publishDir

-Options are the standard nextflow stage options.
-These are:
+Options are the standard nextflow stage options:

-- ``"link"``     Reccomended, this creates a hardlink of all files that should be published
+- ``"link"``     Recommended, creates a hardlink for each published file
+- ``"rellink"``  Use when hardlink is not possible.
-- ``"symlink"``  Use when hardlink is not possible.
+- ``"symlink"``  Use when hardlink is not possible (currently not compatible with iRODS).
-- ``"copy"``     Not recommended.
-This copies all files to desired publshdir after they are created in the pipeline.
-Takes alot of memory and will slow down pipeline drastically
+- ``"copy"``     Not recommended, copies each published file to publshDir after it is created in the pipeline.
+This option may slow the pipeline significantly.

 Default: